June 25, 2025, 4:32 am | Read time: 5 minutes

 These are natural and unsupervised.
 During my visit, I noticed that many campers settle in these areas.
 Some RVs were parked among the pines–so if you’re traveling with a camper, you might consider making a stop there.

 The best beach in Europe?
-For me, the lagoon beach of Port Glarokavos in Chalkidiki isn’t quite–yet I’m glad for the experience.
-I went twice, as the first visit was overcast and slightly rainy.
-And we all know: Everything is much nicer with sun and blue skies.
+For me, the lagoon beach of Port Glarokavos on Chalkidiki is not quite that–and yet I’m glad for the experience.
+I went there twice because the first visit was overcast and slightly rainy.
+And we all know: With sun and blue skies, everything is much nicer.
 And that’s exactly how it was on the second visit.

 The beach is definitely worth a visit!
 And if you’re a nature lover, you’ll feel particularly at home there.
-However, to lie under an umbrella in a beach club, I probably wouldn’t go back–there are just too many other beautiful spots throughout Kassandra.
+However, to lie in a beach club under an umbrella, I probably wouldn’t go there again–there are just too many other beautiful sections throughout Kassandra.